UMAprotocol/UMIPs/UMIPs/omnibus-3-collateral.md

 ### Rationale

 Adding BAND as an UMA collateral type will open up additional use cases, including yield dollars and KPI options.
-It will also introduce UMA to a large commumity interested in DeFi oracles, which may lead to more integrations with new products that would be well served by UMA's oracle design.
+It will also introduce UMA to a large community interested in DeFi oracles, which may lead to more integrations with new products that would be well served by UMA's oracle design.

 ### Token Summary